OYanEnrique/group-age/README.md

-# group-age
-A Python script that analyzes data from a group of 4 people to calculate the average age, find the oldest man, and count how many women are under 20.

-# 📊 People Group Analyzer
+# 📊 Group Data Analyzer

-This is a command-line Python program that collects and analyzes data from a group of four people.
-At the end, it provides three statistical insights about the group.
+This is a command-line Python program that continuously collects and analyzes data from a group of people.
+The user can enter data for as many people as they wish and then see the final statistical results.

-The script asks for the name, age, and sex of each person.
-During the iterations, it calculates the group's average age, identifies the name of the oldest man, and counts the number of women under 20 years old.
-This project demonstrates the ability to process multiple data points within a loop and apply complex conditional logic.
+The script repeatedly asks for the name, age, and gender of each person.
+After the user decides to stop, the program calculates the group's average age, the total number of adults (18+), the total number of men, and the total number of women aged 20 or younger.

+## Features

+* **Flexible Data Entry**: Unlike the previous version, there is no limit to the number of people you can add.
+* **User-Controlled Loop**: The program will ask if you want to continue after each entry, giving you full control.
+* **Multiple Statistics**: Provides a summary of the group's demographics upon completion.

 ## How to Use

 1. Make sure you have Python installed on your system.
-2. Save the code as a `.py` file (e.g., `group_age.py`).
+2. Save the code as a `.py` file (e.g., `group_analyzer.py`).
-3. Open your terminal or command prompt.
-4. Run the script with the following command:
+3. Run the script from your terminal:
     ```sh
-    python group_age.py
+    python group_analyzer.py
     ```
-5. The program will ask for the name, age, and sex (M/F) of 4 people.
-Enter the data for each person when prompted.
+4. The program will ask for the name, age, and gender of the first person.
+5. After each person's data is entered, you will be asked `Continue?
+[Y or N]`.
+6. Enter `Y` to add another person or `N` to stop and see the results.
-6. After entering the data for the fourth person, the program will display the calculated statistics.
+7. Once you enter `N`, the program will display the final calculated statistics.

 ## Program Logic

-* **Data Collection:** A `for` loop with `range(0, 4)` is used to ensure data from exactly four people is collected.
-The `.strip()` function is used to remove any unnecessary whitespace from the beginning or end of the text inputs.
-* **Average Age Calculation:** A `sum_age` variable accumulates the age of each person.
-After the loop, the average is calculated by dividing `sum_age` by 4.
-* **Finding the Oldest Man:**
-    * Inside the loop, the program checks if the sex is 'M'.
-    * If it is, it compares the current person's age with the value stored in `age_older_man`.
-    * If the current age is greater, the `age_older_man` and `name_older_man` variables are updated with the current person's data.
+* **Data Collection**: A `while True` loop is used for continuous data entry.
+* **Loop Control**: The loop breaks when the user inputs 'N' to the "Continue?" prompt.
-* **Counting Young Women:**
+* **Calculations**:
-    * The program checks if the sex is 'F' **and** if the age is less than 20.
-    * If both conditions are true, the `total_young_woman` counter is incremented.
+    * Counters are used to track the number of adults (`age >= 18`), men (`gender == 'M'`), and young women (`gender == 'F' and age <= 20`).
+    * The total age and total number of people are summed up with each iteration to calculate the average age at the end.
-* **Final Results:** At the end of the four iterations, the program prints the three calculated results.
+* **Final Results**: After the loop terminates, the program prints a formatted string containing all the calculated results.